Beazell Memorial Forest Hike Combines a Love Story with Beautiful Scenery

 • Save

-Once on the South Ridge trail, we climbed through switch back after switchback.
+Once on the South Ridge trail, which will total 1.51 miles, making it only slightly longer than the 1.34 miles Plunkett Creek trail, we climbed through switch back after switchback.
 The higher we climbed and the father we got from the forest floor, the more we felt the humidity.
 About halfway up, the dog even seemed to slow a little bit.
 Through the heat, humidity, and even an encounter with a snake darting across the trail, we made it to the top.

 Unfortunately, we were a little disappointed.
 The trees were all overgrown, and the view did not live up to our expectations.
 Instead of staying in the hot sun and continuing down the South Ridge Trail, we made our way back down the switchbacks and into the cool temperate rainforest floor of Beazell Memorial Forest.